oracle/pgql-lang/pages/pgql-2.0-spec.md

                       WHEN 'Account' THEN CAST(n_x.number AS STRING)
                     END ) AS names_or_numbers
        , SUM( CASE label(n_x) WHEN 'Person' THEN 8 ELSE 1 END ) AS total_cost
-    FROM MATCH TOP 4 CHEAPEST
+    FROM MATCH CHEAPEST 4 PATHS
           (a:Account)
             (-[e]- (n_x) COST CASE label(n_x) WHEN 'Person' THEN 3 ELSE 1 END)*
               (c:Company)